dendronhq/dendron-site/vault/community.office-hours.2021.08.15.md

     * Make Dendron work everywhere
     * Starting to spec this out
     * Goal is to have Dendron work without starting a new workspace
-    * You can turn /docs folder in your projec tinto a dendron workspace
+    * You can turn /docs folder in your project into a Dendron workspace
     * Integrate seeds